supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex5_Attacks.md

 The attack patterns are based on an open-source project: https://github.com/redcanaryco/atomic-red-team

-   **Note:** Some settings are triggered in a smaller time-frame just for our lab purpose.
+   **Note:** Some settings are triggered in a smaller time frame just for our lab purpose.

 #### Attack 1 - Persistence with Registry Key Add.